hoelsner/product-database/README.md

 * ~~new user interface~~
 * ~~central notification panel~~
 * ~~LDAP authentication backend~~
+* ~~implement process based import function (remove the 20000 entry limit)~~
 * save/provide Product Migration details from the Cisco EoX API
+* add lifecycle data to the import product function
 * add Slack integration for the notification panel
-* implement process based import function (remove the 20000 entry limit)
-* implement process based Bulk-EoL check function and make them persistent
+* implement process based Bulk-EoL check function and store them in the database

-Further ideas:

-* add data from Cisco Product Information API (e.g. the )
+* additional data from Cisco Product Information API (e.g. the Product Group, orderable status, link to the support page etc.)
-* add web scraping component for data from other vendors
+* add web scraping component

 ----

 This web service provides a central point of management for product information, which is targeted primarily for network products.
 It currently focuses on the following use cases:

 * automatic check of lifecycle states for a list of products against the local database (bulk EoL check)
 * REST API access to a central database which holds information about products from network vendors